-Doghouse is a cool new bar that will soon be home to a record store.
+Doghouse is a cool new bar that is also home to a record store.
 Find it down on Kirkgate.

 The latest addition to Kirkgate is a new bar next door to Wapentake – Doghouse is now open.
 It’s the brainchild of Jacob Kelly and Stuart Dixon, the owners of 212 Cafe and Bar on Brewery Wharf.
 They’ve created a relaxed venue where modern meets classic, bringing together craft beer, local art and laid back music over three floors.

 “We both wanted to open another venue to complement The 212 Cafe and Bar,” Owner Jacob Kelly told us.
 “Stu is a master when it comes to food and beer and I’m a master of drinking beer and music.
 We wanted to open a different type of bar where people would feel like it’s been here for years.
 The decor, with ‘bad pub carpets’ etcetera, hopefully gives it that feel – we like to call it ‘squatter chic’.”